DmytroLopushanskyy/ScalingGNNs/README.md

 # **Scaling Graph Neural Networks With Graph Databases**

 This repository contains multiple projects focused on scaling Graph Neural Networks (GNNs) using remote backends like Neo4j, Kuzu, and in-memory processing.
-Each project addresses different datasets, such as **ogbn-products**, **ogbn-papers100M**, and more, showcasing various approaches to handling large-scale graph data.
+The following directories contain experiment details and implementation for the following datasets: cora, ogbn-products, and ogbn-papers100M:
+- cora_classification
+- products_classification
+- papers_100M_classification

+Another directory is ```distributed_training```, which contains our implementation and results for the distributed architecture.

+Finally, we provide an additional directory ```neo4j_remote_backend```, which contains our key abstractions, such as:
+- **Custom GraphStore**
+- **Custom FeatureStore**
+- **Neo4j Client**

+These scripts are reused in the specific implementations of the projects.

 ### **Structure of the Repository**